Scheduling Games with Machine-Dependent Priority Lists: Introduction

-For a strategy profile $s$, let $cost(s)$ denote the cost of $s$.
-The cost is defined with respect to some objective.
-For example, the maximum cost of a player or the total players' cost.
+For a strategy profile $\sigma$, let $C(\sigma)$ denote the cost of $\sigma$.
+The cost is defined with respect to some objective, e.g., the makespan, i.e., $C_{max}(\sigma):=\max_{i\in N} C_i(\sigma)$, or the sum of completion times, i.e., $\sum_{i \in N}C_i(\sigma)$.
 It is well known that decentralized decision-making may lead to sub-optimal solutions from the point of view of the society as a whole.
 For a game $G$, let $P(G)$ be the set of feasible profiles of $G$.
-We denote by $OPT(G)$ the cost of a social optimal (SO) solution; i.e., $OPT(G)=\min_{s \in P(G)} cost(s)$.
-We quantify the inefficiency incurred due to self-interested behavior according to the \emph{price of anarchy} (PoA) \cite{Koutsoupias:1999:WE:1764891.1764944} and \emph{price of stability} (PoS) \cite{AD+08}.
+We denote by $OPT(G)$ the cost of a social optimal solution, i.e., $OPT(G)=\min_{\sigma \in P(G)} C(\sigma)$.
+We quantify the inefficiency incurred due to self-interested behavior according to the \emph{price of anarchy} (PoA) \cite{Koutsoupias:1999:WE:1764891.1764944}, and \emph{price of stability} (PoS) \cite{AD+08}.
 The PoA is the worst-case inefficiency of a pure Nash equilibrium, while the PoS measures the best-case inefficiency of a pure Nash equilibrium.